 A requirement of the Kenya visa is that you must arrive at one of the designated arrival locations.
 However, this does not apply to domestic flights.
 When you land in Kenya on an international flight and then use a domestic flight, you can land at other airports.

-To island hop on the Lamu archipelago, you can use a so-called dhow, a wooden sailing ship originally built to transport goods along the trade routes of the Indian Ocean.
+To island hop on the Lamu archipelago, you can use a so-called dhow, a wooden sailing ship originally built for fishing or to transport goods along the trade routes of the Indian Ocean.
 Nowadays, dhows are used for day excursions or multi-day safari adventures to hop from one island to another.

 The islands of the Lamu archipelago are car-free, with the exception of the commissionerʼs car, the fire engine and the ambulance.
-Goods and people are transported by boat or donkey.
+Goods and people are transported by boat or donkey, and more recently by bodaboda, a type of motorbike taxi.
 Transport by donkey costs about £2 per day.

 Most popular islands of the Lamu archipelago